Alexis-Marion/Trait-evolution/Tutorial N -  Discrete trait evolution - incorporating rate heterogeneity/Tutorial 1 - Discrete trait evolution - binary trait.md

 # Introduction to discrete character evolution
 Understanding the tempo and mode of character evolution across the Tree of Life is a long-standing topic in macroevolution.
-However, with

-As phylogenetic data became increasingly available over th new methods are be implemented
+The first attempts to outline major character transition and radiation were mostly performed on small trees and relied on relatively simple frameworks (_e.g_ maximum parsimony).
+Yet, such analyses, although useful, most likely lack resolution and precision and probably were prone to methodological biases.
+Such issues, likely stem from the relatively small size of the examined phylogeny and were also constrained by computational limits.
+However, as both phylogenetic data and powerful computers became increasingly available over the last decades, the possibility of evaluating more complex scenarios of trait evolution became more tangible.

- a plethora of discrete models of trait evolution have flourished.
-Such models are highly versatile and allow for a large range of hypothesis testing:
+Thus through rapid methodological improvements, a plethora of discrete models of trait evolution have flourished.
+Such models are highly diverse and versatile and allow for a wide range of hypothesis testing:

 - Do my traits evolve at the same rates?
 - What is the ancestral character state for my clade?